Ensurge Micropower Received Notice Of Allowance For Two Additional U.S. Patents For Its Solid-State Lithium Microbattery Technology

-(MENAFN- GlobeNewsWire - Nasdaq) Upon issuance, Ensurge will have been granted three out of three patents the Company filed in 2020 for microbattery technologies that are integral to powering current and future 1-100 mAh wearables, hearables and IoT devices.
+(MENAFN- GlobeNewsWire - Nasdaq) Upon issuance, Ensurge will have been granted all three patents it filed in 2020 for microbattery technologies that are integral to powering current and future 1-100 mAh wearables, hearables and IoT devices

-“These patents cover foundational innovations that Ensurge is using to develop a new class of microbattery for a new generation of connected devices,” said Arvind Kamath, Executive Vice President of Technology Development at Ensurge.“Today's hearable and wearable devices need higher energy density and faster charging speeds than was previously possible, along with customizable form factors and scalable, high-volume manufacturability.
-Our newly allowed patents cover the microbattery technologies that are essential for solving these challenges.”
+“These patents cover innovations that Ensurge is using to develop a new class of microbattery for a new generation of connected devices,” said Arvind Kamath, Executive Vice President of Technology Development at Ensurge.“Today's hearable and wearable devices need higher energy density and faster charging speeds than was previously possible, along with customizable form factors and scalable, high-volume manufacturability.
+Our microbattery technologies are essential for solving these challenges.”

-Ensurge's battery technology advantages were described in a peer-reviewed perspective paper published by the American Chemical Society in October 2023, as announced by the Company on 16 October 2023 ( Moreover, on 20 November 2023, the Company announced ( that the battery design was a winner in phase one of the U.S. Department of Energy (DOE) Microbattery Design //energy/eere/ammto/microbattery-design-prize-phase-i-selections.
+Ensurge's battery technology advantages were described in a peer-reviewed perspective paper published by the American Chemical Society in October 2023, as announced by the Company on October 16, 2023.
+On November 20, 2023, the company announced that the battery design was a winner in phase one of the U.S. Department of Energy (DOE) Microbattery Design Prize competition .

 For more information about Ensurge's technology and provisional patent filings, visit the Company's website at .